Craig Gottlieb: Career

 Gottlieb focuses on rare and valuable military antiques in his dealership and auction operations.
 In 2010, Gottlieb discovered the desk set used by Adolf Hitler to sign the Munich Pact of 1938.
 Procured from Hitler's Munich office by 2nd Lieutenant Jack McConn in 1945, it had been with their family ever since.
 Gottlieb also has sold a pair of paintings of Hitler's mother and father; they had been lost since the end of World War II, but Gottlieb discovered them in southern California in the hands of the family whose relatives had removed them from Hitler's Berghof.
 In 2011, he sold a Luger pistol once owned by Howard Hughes and used on screen in the 1930 film Hell's Angels.
 In 2012, Gottlieb handled the consignment sale of materials connected with the long imprisonment of quixotic former Nazi leader Rudolf Hess.
 In October 2013, Gottlieb uncovered what he believes to be the Italian passport of Josef Mengele.
 The document, possibly used by Mengele to escape imprisonment and flee to Argentina in 1949, was uncovered by Gottlieb through a contact in Buenos Aires.
 In December 2014 Gottlieb purchased a collection of eight items that belonged to Adolf Hitler, including the dictator's hat, uniform, medals, and other personal effects.
 On November 1, Gottlieb sold Hitler's personal copy of Mein Kampf, one artifact from the group, for $28,400.
 Gottlieb serves on the board of directors of the San Diego Air and Space Museum.

+Gottlieb is rumored to have worked with US and foreign intelligence agencies as part of Operation Griffen since the 1990s.
+Mentioned as a "key coordinator" in leaked Department of Defense documents, Gottlieb is said to have operated several shell companies in order to penetrate terrorist funding cells worldwide using his fame as a dealer in high-end military artifacts as a cover for travel and other activities.